jenkinsci/role-strategy-plugin/docs/delegating-role-management/README.md

 Users who have `ITEM_ROLES_ADMIN` or `AGENT_ROLES_ADMIN` **and** `SYSTEM_READ` (or `ADMINISTER`) can access role management through the standard "Manage Jenkins" menu.
 They will see:

-- **Manage Jenkins ’ Manage and Assign Roles**: Standard access path
+- **Manage Jenkins ï¿½ Manage and Assign Roles**: Standard access path
 - They can view all role sections in read-only mode, but can only edit the sections they have permission for

 ### Without SYSTEM_READ Permission

 Users who have `ITEM_ROLES_ADMIN` or `AGENT_ROLES_ADMIN` **without** `SYSTEM_READ` cannot access "Manage Jenkins".
 For these users, a special root-level link is provided:

-- **Root Dashboard ’ Manage and Assign Roles**: Direct link at the Jenkins root level
+- **Root Dashboard ï¿½ Manage and Assign Roles**: Direct link at the Jenkins root level
 - This link is only visible to users with role admin permissions but without `SYSTEM_READ`
 - It provides the same functionality as the management link, but accessible without needing to access "Manage Jenkins"